VindeeR/autosubmit/docs/source/qstartguide/index.rst

 Then, execute ``autosubmit create <EXPID> -np`` and Autosubmit will generate the workflow graph.

-.. runcmd:: autosubmit create a000 -o png --hide
+.. runcmdquiet:: autosubmit create a000 -o png --hide

 Run and monitoring
 ==================